 Tarahumara boas are found in the high elevations of the Sierra Tarahumara which lie in the northern states of Chihuahua and Sonora Mexico.
 Their habitat is sometimes referred to as “Sky Islands” which is usually fairly high in elevation (4000 ft) Tarahumara boas have the ability to tolerate some cooler temperatures unlike some of their Central and South American cousins.
 The boas have a dark arrow on the head that is pointed to the front, and they tend to have a busy pattern with black to brown coloration with mocha mixed in.
 They have grey and pink background colors that tend to lighten in the evening and night and darken during the day.
 See the included photos.

-I like to keep adult boa constrictors in seamless cages with a glass front.
+I like to keep adult Tarahumara boas in large cages with glass fronts.
 I look into them often and spend quality time with them.
 Holding your boas often will keep them acclimated to being handled.
-I provide a climbing branch for them and use a ceramic heating element for heat from above.
+I provide a climbing branch for them and under the belly heat pads.
 I do use under the belly heat for gravid females.
-Heating from above will promote climbing and provide better viewing of your boa.
 I generally do not pay too much attention to humidity; I probably should however.
 I always provide a large water bowl with fresh drinking water.
 The large water bowl seems to be enough humidity for them; I have never had any shedding issues.
 I use sani-chips for substrate which seems to work just fine.
 Other than during breeding, I do not mist my Tarahumara boas.
 Occasional misting should be fine as long as the sani-chips do not get wet.
 I would imagine that newspaper or paper liners would work well for the mountain boas as long as their enclosure is cleaned often.

 I feed my adult male Tarahumara boas one small rat every week; however, they generally do not feed while breeding.
 I give adult female boas medium rats roughly once a week except while they are gravid.
 Gravid females will feed on small rats while gestating their young but they do eventually stop eating usually about one month before they drop their litter.